-- Encourage, justify or glorify terrorist violence in furtherance of particular beliefs; - Seek to provoke others to terrorist acts; - Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK. - 4.
-There is no such thing as a "typical extremist": those who become involved in extremist actions come from a range of backgrounds and experiences, and most individuals, even those who hold radical views, do not become involved in violent extremist activity. - 5.
-Pupils may become susceptible to radicalisation through a range of social, personal and environmental factors it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
-It is vital that school staff are able to recognise those vulnerabilities. - 6.
-Indicators of vulnerability include: - Identity Crisis the student/pupil is distanced from their cultural/religious heritage and experiences discomfort about their place in society; - Personal Crisis the student/pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the student/pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy;
+- Encourage, justify or glorify terrorist violence in furtherance of beliefs; - Seek to provoke others to terrorist acts; - Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK. - 4.
+KCSiE 2023 describes terrorism as an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

+There is no such thing as a "typical extremist".
+Those who become involved in extremist actions come from a range of backgrounds and experiences, and most individuals, even those who hold radical views, do not become involved in violent extremist activity.

+- 5. Pupils may become susceptible to radicalisation through a range of social, personal and environmental factors it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
+It is vital that school staff can recognise those vulnerabilities. - 6.
+Indicators of vulnerability include: - Identity crisis the student/pupil is distanced from their cultural/religious heritage and experiences discomfort about their place in society - Personal crisis the student/pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging

-- Unmet Aspirations the student/pupil may have perceptions of injustice; a feeling of failure; rejection of civic life; - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement/reintegration; - Special Educational Need pupils/pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others. - 7.
-This list is not exhaustive, nor does it mean that all young people experiencing the above are at risk of radicalisation for the purposes of violent extremism. - 8.
-More critical risk factors could include: - Being in contact with extremist recruiters; - Family members convicted of a terrorism act or subject to a Channel intervention; - Accessing violent extremist websites, especially those with a social networking element; - Possessing or accessing violent extremist literature; - Using extremist narratives and a global ideology to explain personal disadvantage; - Justifying the use of violence to solve societal issues; - Joining or seeking to join extremist organisations; - Significant changes to appearance and/or behaviour; and - Experiencing a high level of social isolation resulting in issues of identity crisis and/or personal crisis.
+- Personal circumstances migration; local community tensions; and events affecting the student/pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy - Unmet aspirations the student/pupil may have perceptions of injustice; a feeling of failure; rejection of civic life - Experiences of criminality which may include involvement with criminal groups, imprisonment, and poor resettlement/reintegration - Special educational need students/pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others. - 7.
+This list is not exhaustive, nor does it mean that all children/young people experiencing the above are at risk of radicalisation for the purposes of violent extremism. - 8.
+More critical risk factors could include: - Being in contact with extremist recruiters - Family members convicted of a terrorism act or subject to a Channel intervention - Accessing violent extremist websites, especially those with a social networking element - Possessing or accessing violent extremist literature - Using extremist narratives and a global ideology to explain personal disadvantage - Justifying the use of violence to solve societal issues - Joining or seeking to join extremist organisations - Significant changes to appearance and/or behaviour; and - Experiencing a high level of social isolation resulting in issues of identity crisis and/or personal crisis.